Smejia3409/stock-app/README.md

 # About this project

-This a simple Stock React-TypeScript project that allows user to see stock information
+This a simple Stock React-TypeScript Chrome extension project that allows user to see stock information while using google chrome

 ## Technologies used